CodeFork/EntityFrameworkCore.Encryption/README.md

 # EntityFrameworkCore.Encryption
-A encryption layer for EntityFrameworkCore.
+An encryption layer for EntityFrameworkCore.